 Based upon experience of the Planning Department in reviewing wind analyses and expert opinion on other projects, it is generally the case that projects less than 80 feet in height would not have the potential to generate significant wind impacts.
-The proposed 55-foot-tall residential building (63 feet to the top of the elevator/mechanical/stair penthouses) would be similar in height to existing buildings in the area.
-The project would not contribute to the significant wind impact identified in the Western SoMa PEIR, because the proposed building would not exceed 80 feet in height and would not rise substantially above nearby buildings.
+The proposed 64-foot-tall mixed-use building and 45-foot-tall residential building would be taller than existing buildings on the project block, but would not contribute to the significant wind impact identified in the Western SoMa PEIR, because the proposed buildings would not exceed 80 feet in height.
 Therefore, PEIR Mitigation Measure M-WS-1 is not applicable to the proposed project.